2018ik/2018ik.github.io/_wiki/revelation.markdown

 ### Peter

 Peter received revelation from the Father to know Jesus as Christ, the Son of the living God (Matt.
-16:1?).
+16:16).
+This is the only time Peter is referred to as "Simon Barjona" (Matt.
+16:17) where Barjona means son of Jonah, and Jonah means *dove*, which typifies the Holy Spirit.

 ### Paul